If you are not sure where to click, start here.

 Scope a project

-- Use Contact to explain your current stack and blocker
+- Use Contact to send the current problem

-If you want the personal side, go to the davidtiz.com.
-That site is for notes, experiments, and learning in public, not business scoping.
+If you want the personal side, go to davidtiz.com.
+That is where the rougher thinking belongs.

 The simplest mental model

-davidtiz.com is personal and exploratory.
-High Encode Learning is where that learning gets packaged into demos, services, and scoped technical work.
+davidtiz.com is the notebook.
+High Encode Learning is where the work gets shaped into services, client examples, and scoped implementation.

 Principles behind the split

-Use learning notes to explain the abstraction layers behind the systems, not to pretend every note is a product.
+Use notes to explain decisions, not to dress every experiment up like a product.

 Common questions